KayleeWild/KayleeWild/README.md

 Nice to meet you! 👋🏻 😊

-I'm Kaylee, a student at Brigham Young University-Idaho interested in computer science, cloud computing, and web/mobile development.
+I'm Kaylee, a student at Brigham Young University-Idaho studying computer science and cloud computing.
+I'm also interested web/mobile development and data science.
 Welcome to my GitHub profile!

 ## About Me